Ofir Akunis: Early life

 In January 1992, he joined the Likud Party and began working in the information department at the party headquarters at Metzudat Ze'ev in Tel Aviv.
-In June 1996, Akunis was named deputy media advisor to newly-elected Prime Minister Binyamin Netanyahu and was later named spokesman for the Likud Party.
+In June 1996, Akunis was named deputy media advisor to newly elected Prime Minister Binyamin Netanyahu and was later named spokesman for the Likud Party.

 In 2003 he won the Menachem Begin Award for his thesis "Morals and Realism in Israeli Politics".
 He later worked as a spokesman for the Minister of Justice, and in 2004 was appointed media advisor for Netanyahu when the latter served as finance minister.

 Akunis continued to serve as Netanyahu's advisor until 2008 when he was appointed deputy director of communications and information for the Likud.

 The 18th Knesset

 Prior to the 2009 elections, Akunis participated in the primaries for the Likud and reached the 28th place.
 He submitted a petition to the election committee of the Likud together with other candidates.
 On 12 December 2008 the petition was accepted, and subsequently was promoted to the 26th place on the list, which is reserved for the Tel Aviv district.
 Post factum, it turned out that if the petition was not accepted, he would not have been elected to the Knesset, as the Likud won 27 mandates in the elections.
 Akunis was subsequently moved up to twenty-sixth place, and entered the Knesset as Likud won 27 seats.

 During his first two years as a Knesset member, Ofir Akunis served as Chairman of the Economic Committee.
 He was also appointed Deputy Speaker of the House.

-After the flotilla to Gaza, Ofir Akunis confronted the Knesset members of the Balad party several times, and even announced several times that as the Likud's representative to the Central Elections Committee he would demand the disqualification of their list and the disqualification of MK Hanin Zuabi, who participated in the flotilla.
+After the flotilla to Gaza, Ofir Akunis confronted the Knesset members of the Balad party several times, and even announced several times that as the Likud's representative to the Central Elections Committee he would demand the disqualification of their list and the disqualification of MK Haneen Zoabi, who participated in the flotilla.

-After recruiting a majority of 19 supporters against 9 opponents, the Central Elections Committee disqualified Zuabi from running for the 19th Knesset.
-During a pre-vote debate, Akunis said, "Zuabi did not stop undermining the State of Israel, and openly incited against it and against IDF soldiers.
-He participated in the flotilla, do you need any more than that to disqualify her candidacy?"
+After recruiting a majority of 19 supporters against 9 opponents, the Central Elections Committee disqualified Zoabi from running for the 19th Knesset.
+During a pre-vote debate, Akunis said, "Zoabi did not stop undermining the State of Israel, and openly incited against it and against IDF soldiers.
+She participated in the flotilla, do you need any more than that to disqualify her candidacy?"
 After a few days, the Supreme Court overturned the decision.

 According to the statistics of the Knesset Ofir Akunis is considered a very active member, both in the Knesset plenum and in the committees in which he participates.